Kamala Harris says Trump’s comments about protecting women ‘offensive’

 Vice president attacks former president after he says he will ‘protect women whether they like it or not’.

-Democratic presidential nominee Kamala Harris says Donald Trump does not understand women when he talks about protecting them “whether they like it or not”.
+United States Democratic presidential nominee Kamala Harris says Donald Trump does not understand women when he talks about protecting them “whether they like it or not”.

 Harris said the former president does not understand women’s rights “to make decisions about their own lives, including their own bodies”.